-5.131.
-Proceeds from the disposal of fixed assets are known as capital receipts and are subject to statutory controls2.
+- 5.139.
+Proceeds from the disposal of fixed assets are known as capital receipts and are subject to statutory controls.
 Such proceeds cannot be used for revenue purposes and can only be used for capital purposes - that is the purchase of fixed assets, the making of capital grants, or the repayment of long-term loans.
 Authorities should keep separate records so that they can demonstrate compliance with this requirement.
-Where the total proceeds from the
+Where the total proceeds from the sale of a fixed asset is below a specified amount, currently £10,000, it is deemed to be de minimis and these requirements do not apply. - 5.140.
+This does not affect the requirement to include such amounts in Line 3 when they are received, but is necessary to ensure that the authority complies with the appropriate statutory provisions. - 5.140a.
+Proper practices in respect of any Community Infrastructure Levy ('CIL') passed to a local council under Regulation 59A of the Community

-2 The Local Authorities (Capital Finance and Accounting)(England) Regulations 2003 apply only in relation to local authorities in England so do not apply to IDBs.
+&lt;sup>3 The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 apply only in relation to local authorities in England so do not apply to IDBs.